 A mini-comprehensive exam will be administered during year four and a comprehensive exam at the end of year five.

-Admission to the Professional Coordinated Program in Dietetics portion of Nutrition and Foods is a selective process and requires both an application and interview process.
+Admission to the Accelerated Master's Coordinated Program in Dietetics portion of Nutrition and Foods emphasis area is a selective process and requires both an application and interview process.
 Detailed information on this can be found on the NEP department website

 Note: Admission is limited to a maximum of 20 students per year.

 Below is a sample plan of study, semester by semester.
 A student's actual plan may vary based on course choices where options are available.

 Note: Changes in course requirements may occur, as the program is required to meet accreditation standards.